maxkapur/maxkapur.github.io/_posts/2025-06-18-thesaurus-cheating.md

 watching the world use and abuse large language models, I’m beginning to find ways to accept an LLM’s assistance without feeling like I’ve outsourced my creative process.
 Mostly, I use LLM chat as a better search engine.
-For example, one of my first questions (a few weeks ago) was “Is there a NumPy built-in that does this?” with a quick example.
+For example, one of my first questions was “Is there a NumPy built-in that does this?” with a quick example.
 The machine pointed me immediately to `numpy.unravel_index()`, which was [exactly](https://numpy.org/doc/2.2/reference/generated/numpy.unravel_index.html)